dpx0/dvsensor/README.md

 [Software](https://2023.igem.wiki/bielefeld-cebitec/software) page of the iGEM Bielefeld-CeBiTec 2023 Team.

 ## Installation
-See the [team wiki]((https://2023.igem.wiki/bielefeld-cebitec/software)) for more information on installing the software.
+See the [team wiki](https://2023.igem.wiki/bielefeld-cebitec/software) for more information on installing the software.

 There are two options for downloading and running the software.
 The easiest way is to download a bundled version of the app, which comes with all the dependencies and libraries needed so they don't have to be installed.
 You can find archives in the "dvsensor/bundle" directory for Linux (x86_64) or Windows (x86_64).
 Extract the archive and run the executable "dvsensor" file within the directory.

 You can alternatively download the source code (located in "dvsensor/src") and run it with the command "python main.py".
 A working Python installation (>= 3.11) and the nicegui (>= 1.3.9) and biopython (>= 1.81) packages are required as dependencies.

+In order to use the BLAST feature of DVSensor, a working system installation of BLAST as well as a BLAST mRNA database are required.
+These can be obtained from the [NCBI website](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html).
+An installation guide can be found on the [team wiki](https://2023.igem.wiki/bielefeld-cebitec/software).

 ## Usage